In light of recent public health concerns, the Austin Nature & Science Center remains closed. Read more here.

 The Beverly S. Sheffield Education Center, home of the Splash! exhibit, is a satellite site of the Austin Nature & Science Center located in the Zilker Park Bathhouse at 2201 Barton Springs Road, Austin, TX 78746.
 Please see map.
 Staff may be contacted at 512-974-6350.

-Adventure Experiences, Homeschool Skills Series, and Birthday Parties require registration and are fee based.
-For more information, please see ANSC's Camps and Programs webpage.
+Adventure Experiences, Homeschool Skills Series, and Celebrations require registration and are fee based.
+For more information, please see ANSC's Camps and Community Programs webpage.